jeswinaugustine/SVM/README.md

 # SVM
- Understandin SVM in depth with code !
+ Understanding SVM in depth with code !